buenastardes1015/data_catalouge_mcp/README.md

 # DCMCP
 Data catalog MCP server using FastMCP running on Docker.

+For a plain‑language walkthrough of how this repo works and how to extend it, see:

+- docs/OVERVIEW.md

 ## 1. Install linux, wsl2, and docker desktop

 Follow these instructions up to installing Docker Desktop